jamesmortensen/wdio-eslinter-service/README.md

 }
 ```

-**NOTE: Adding eslint to the package.json is required for the service to function.**
+**NOTE: Adding eslint to the package.json is required for the service to function when using the npm or yarn runners.**

 Lastly, add the `eslinter` service to the services array in `wdio.conf.js`: